tomas-fryza/avr-course/Labs/05-segment/Assignment.md

 # Lab 5: YOUR_FIRSTNAME FAMILYNAME

-Link to your `Digital-electronics-2` GitHub repository:
+Link to this file in your GitHub repository:

 [https://github.com/your-github-account/repository-name/lab_name](https://github.com/...)